tzuhsuancheng/retention-analysis/README.md

 # retention-analysis

-## Project: Predicting Online booking platform's customer retention for improving marketing communication
+## Predicting Online booking platform's customer retention for improving marketing communication

 This project was completed as a part of the [Statistical Data Analysis for Business and Management](https://github.com/tzuhsuancheng/Statistical-Data-Analysis-for-Business-and-Management) from NTU.